 The Comprehensive Exam is taken in the fall semester of the student's senior year.
-It consists of two components: a sequence of three take-home exams and a written or oral in-class exam.
-The take-home exams are scheduled in September and October; a student has 10 -12 days for solving problems of each of the exams.
-The in-class exam, which can either be written or oral, takes place in the first half of November.
+It consists of a sequence of four take-home exams, scheduled in September and October; a student has 10 -12 days to solve the problems on each of the exams.

 It is understood that while some references are permitted, each student shall work individually.
 The problems are not to be discussed until they have been turned in.

 Each of the exams is scored on scale of 0 - 10 points.
 The passing grade is 21 points or higher.
 To be considered for possible honors, the student must get at least 31 points.
 Any student whose score is below 21 points will be given a second chance to pass the Comprehensive Exam.
 He or she will receive additional take-home assignments similar to the exams of the main sequence.

 The Comprehensive Exam is coordinated by the chair of the Comprehensive Exam/Contest Committee.